Suphakan-Satang-Work/RobloxTweenGenerator/README.md

 ### Install Plugin

 > Open RobloxStudio and Open the plugin folder  plugin > plugin folder
-> Download Tweengenerator.lua file and drag in to plugin folde
+> Download Tweengenerator.lua file and drag in to plugin folder